cs-uob/COMS20012/docs/exercises/EXERCISES2.md

 1. Exaplain the difference between design flaw and programming error by giving one example.
 2. What is a spatial memory safety violation?
 3. Is buffer overflow error an example of *spatial* or *temporal* safety  violation?
 Explain your answer.
-4. In the reading [article](http://www.pl-enthusiast.net/2014/07/21/memory-safety/)  by Prof. hicks, he provides a definition of memory safety as *No accesses to undefined memory*.
+4. In the [article](http://www.pl-enthusiast.net/2014/07/21/memory-safety/)  by Prof. Hicks, he provides a definition of memory safety as *no accesses to undefined memory*.
 Later he argues that it does not cover buffer overflows.
-Can you explain why so?
+Can you explain why it is so?
 5. Consider the following code:
     ```
     void main(){